vcristiani/galaxy-chop/README.md

 ### Additionally you could get:
 - The gravitational potencial of the particles
-- The rotation matrix of the galaxy with respect some dynamical axis (e.i: aling with the angular momentum or some compornent of it)
+- The rotation matrix of the galaxy with respect some dynamical axis (e.i: align with the angular momentum or some compornent of it)

 # Quickstart

 # Based on

 - paper 1